justinkang221/justinkang221.github.io/index.md

 ## Quantum Simulations for Phase Change Memories

-This is a reaserch project I worked on during a graduate course I took during the final year of my undergraduate degree.
+This is a research project I worked on during a graduate course I took during the final year of my undergraduate degree.
 While working at Intel I became very interested in the physics of memory cells, and Intel's 3DXP memory in particular.
-Thus when I returned to school, and had the opportunity to persue some independant research, this project came to be.
+Thus when I returned to school, and had the opportunity to pursue some independent research, this project came to be.

 You can view a paper which summarizes the result of my research [here](https://github.com/justinkang221/justinkang221.github.io/blob/master/dft_pcm_research.pdf)